CabboShiba/BunifuFrameworkCracked/README.md

 Latest Bunifu.UI.WinForms.DLL cracked by Cabbo.

-Version: 6.0.2
+Version: 6.1.0

 Tested with: .NET Framework 4.8.1

-Working as 18/12/2022.
+Working as 05/04/2022.

 # How to use it

-Replace the new Bunifu.UI.WinForms.DLL in your Directory:

-ProjectName\packages\Bunifu.UI.WinForms.6.0.2\lib\net40\Bunifu.UI.WinForms.DLL
+First of all, download [BunifuAutoPatcher here](https://github.com/CabboLeak/BunifuFrameworkCracked/releases/download/BunfuAutoPatcher/BunifuAutoPatcher.zip).

+After Drag%Drop Bunifu.UI.WinForms.dll into the program.

+You can find the .DLL here:
+%ProjectName%\packages\Bunifu.UI.WinForms.6.1.0\lib\net40\

 # Do you want to contact me?